frconor-ebook/meditations/_posts/2025-03-28-the-anniversary-of-the-ordination-of-st-josemaria.md

 From that, the Church has always requested that priests be treated with a lot of respect, with a supernatural spirit, so that they would receive all the help and encouragement, material and spiritual, that people can give them.

-He said in *The Way*, "To love God and not venerate his priests is not possible" (J. Escriva, *The Way*, Point 74).
+He said in *The Way*, "To love God and not venerate his priests is not possible" (J. Escrivá, *The Way*, Point 74).
 And so, he liked to emphasize, especially on certain days of the year, the importance of praying for priests, so that they can be better.

 He said in *The Forge*, "The Church needs priests, and always will.
 Ask the Blessed Trinity for them each day. through Holy Mary.
 And pray that they may be cheerful, hard-working, effective; that they may be well-trained; and that they may sacrifice themselves joyfully for their brothers, without feeling that they are victims" (J. Escrivá, *The Forge*, Point 910).